That1Duck/CB_dp.ai/README.md

 - oos_refusal - are the rejections of requests marked as `oos` correct
 - hit@3 - does `expected_url` fall within the top 3 candidates
 - url_match - does the received `url` match the `expected_url`
+- Regas
+  - answer relevancy - how well the answer matches the question
+  - context precision - how relevant are the extracted context fragments
+  - context recall - how completely the system extracted the necessary information
+  - faithfulness - how well the answer fits the context

-Test results and examples of how it works can be viewed [here](excperimets).
+Test results and examples of how it works can be viewed [here](experiments).

 ## Possible bottlenecks and opportunities for functional expansion
 I would like to note that the following weaknesses were observed in the test results: